fndelacruz/QuickTasks/README.md

 ## Summary

-QuickTasks is a demonstration checklist application built on top of a custom-built MVC framework modeled after Rails.
-I built this framework to have a stronger understanding of what goes on under the Rails hood.
+QuickTasks is a demonstration checklist application written on top of a custom-built MVC framework modeled after Rails.
+I made this framework to have a stronger understanding of what goes on under the Rails hood.
 The framework consists of two major components: ActiveRecordLite and RailsLite.